Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Analysis on Generalizability under Challenge Settings

 \subsection{Generalizability to Sparse, Noisy, and Imbalanced Labels}

 In real-world graphs, supervision can be incomplete or corrupted, which may challenge the adaptive poisoned node selection strategy.
-To investigate the selection strategy and performance of \method with low-quality supervision, we propose three challenging settings of labels, specifically: \begin{itemize}[leftmargin=*] \item \textbf{Label Sparsity (LS)}: We randomly mask a ratio of labels across all training nodes, and then retrain the poisoned node selector to obtain a new set of poisoned nodes.
+To investigate the selection strategy and performance of \method with low-quality supervision, we propose three challenging settings of labels, specifically: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=2pt,partopsep=2pt] \item \textbf{Label Sparsity (LS)}: We randomly mask a ratio of labels across all training nodes, and then retrain the poisoned node selector to obtain a new set of poisoned nodes.

 \item \textbf{Label Noise (LN)}: We randomly flip a ratio of labels of training nodes to other classes to simulate bad annotations, and then retrain the poisoned node selector to obtain a new set of poisoned nodes.